puppetlabs/puppet-specifications/language/catalog_expressions.md

      ($a = File[a]) -> File[b]

-and the -value of File[b] was not assigned, here however, the variable is set to the Q-Value
+and the -value of File[b] was not assigned, here however, the variable is set to set of references

      $a = if true { File[a] -> File[b] }